demmys/PureSwiftUnit/README.md

 ## Requirement

-* Swift 2.0 or higher
+* Swift 2.0 or later

 ## Install